What is ELP?

 UAA Emerging Leaders Program (ELP) is a co-curriculum program aimed at developing and enhancing leadership skills and competencies of all students across campus through self-assessment, learning, and practice opportunities.
 ELP will help students be accomplished in the classroom, competitive in the work force, and civic-minded in their communities.

 This three-semester program has three levels of learning that build upon each other.
 Throughout all levels, students participate in retreats, workshops, community engagement opportunities, speaker series, and mentor opportunities (Program Components).
 Also, students become involve in campus life in a variety of ways.
 Level III students participate in a Leading-ship (leadership internship) either with a Student Affairs department or developing and facilitating leadership development workshops for the UAA campus.
-Upon successful completion of all levels (Program Requirements), students receive a Leadership Certificate and a permanent notation in their academic transcript.
+Upon successful completion of all levels (Program Requirements), students receive a permanent Leadership Distinction and notation in their academic transcript upon graduation from UAA.

 Students must maintain a 2.0 cumulative GPA and be in good disciplinary standing with the University throughout their participation in the program.

 UAA Emerging Leaders Program views leadership as a process, not a position, and therefore inclusive and accessible to all.
 Leadership development is valued-based, collaborative, and socially responsible.
 Citizenship, or focus on positive change through community engagement and service, is key to leadership development.
 For leaders to be successful, they must first understand themselves and align their values with their goals.
 Learning how to work with others, while recognizing strengths and challenges, leads to understanding the true meaning of leading with integrity and positively impacting others.